HolyNamesAcademy/Projects-1-HashMaps/README.md

 ## Extra Credit

+### Update Employee Office

+There is an additional function `updateEmployeeOffice` that you can implement for a company directory.
+When implemented, it should allow you to change the office location for an employee already in the directory.
+Do this for both the ArrayList and HashMap directories and complete the corresponding tests.

 ### Read and Write Employee Information to a File

 As mentioned previously, employee information is not persisted when the program stops running.